poe-platform/server-bot-quick-start/README.md

-# Poe API Bot tutorial
+# Poe server bot tutorial

 This is the companion repository to the Poe server bot [quick start](https://developer.poe.com/server-bots/quick-start).
 Please follow that guide